vowsjs/api-easy/README.md

   curl http://npmjs.org/install.sh | sh
 </pre>

-### Installing RESTeasy
+### Installing APIeasy
 <pre>
-  [sudo] npm install rest-easy
+  [sudo] npm install api-easy
 </pre>

 ## Purpose
-RESTeasy is designed to be a simple way to test RESTful APIs in [node.js][0] and Javascript.
+APIeasy is designed to be a simple way to test RESTful APIs in [node.js][0] and Javascript.
 The primary design goal was to reduce the number of lines of test code required to fully cover all primary and edge use cases of a given API over HTTP.

 ## Getting Started
 Most of the documentation for this library is available through the [annotated source code, available here][1] thanks to [jashkenas][2] and [docco][3].
 If you're not feeling up for that, just keep reading here.

-If you're going to use RESTeasy (and I hope you do), it's worth taking a moment to understand the way that [vows][4] manages flow control.
+If you're going to use APIeasy (and I hope you do), it's worth taking a moment to understand the way that [vows][4] manages flow control.
 Read up here on [vowsjs.org][4] (Under "Structure of a test suite"), or just remember vows uses this grammatical structure:

 <pre>
   Suite   → Batch*